awneshsingh/USP_Python_workshop/README.md

 In a terminal.

-You also need to install [pip](https://github.com/pypa/pip) to install packages from the [Python Package Index](http://pypi.python.org/pypi).
+You also might want to install [pip](https://github.com/pypa/pip) to install packages from the [Python Package Index](http://pypi.python.org/pypi).

 ```
 $ conda install pip